TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 :yaml:`autowire: true` instructs the dependency injection component to calculate the required dependencies from type declarations.
 This works for constructor and inject methods.
-The calculation yields to a service initialization recipe which is cached in php code (in TYPO3 core cache).
+The calculation yields to a service initialization recipe which is cached in php code (in TYPO3 Core  cache).

 .. note::